-Nitrogen Smart: Interactive online course can help farmers increase profitability, improve water quality
+Nitrogen Smart: Interactive online courses can help farmers increase profitability, improve water quality

 - The nitrogen cycle